URI-ABD/clam/README.md

 let data = random_data::random_f32(cardinality, dimensionality, min_val, max_val, seed);

-// We will use the first point in data as our query, and we will perform let (query, radius, k) = (data[0].clone(), 0.05, 10);
+// We will use the first point in data as our query, and we will perform
+// RNN search with a radius of 0.05 and KNN search for the 10 nearest neighbors. let (query, radius, k) = (data[0].clone(), 0.05, 10);

 // We need the contents of data to be &[f32] instead of Vec<f32>.
 We will rectify this
 // in CLAM by extending the trait bounds of some types in CLAM. let data = data.iter().map(|v| v.as_slice()).collect::<Vec<_>>();

-// RNN search with a radius of 0.05 and KNN search for the 10 nearest neighbors.
+let name = "demo".to_string();

-let data = VecDataset::new(data, euclidean, "demo".to_string(), false);
+let data = VecDataset::new(name, data, euclidean, false);

 // We will use the default partition criteria for this example.
 This will partition
 // the data until each Cluster contains a single unique point.